lgloege/fluxerror/docs/index.rst

 ..
-FluxUncertPy documentation master file, created by sphinx-quickstart on Tue Jul 16 22:57:10 2024.
+FluxError documentation master file, created by sphinx-quickstart on Tue Jul 16 22:57:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FluxUncertPy Documentation
+FluxError Documentation
 ========================================

-The goal of `FluxUncertPy` is to make it easy to calculate the uncertainty in air-sea CO2 flux and the contribution of each term to total uncertainty. `FluxUncertPy` assumes the bulk formula is used to estimate flux:
+The goal of `FluxError` is to make it easy to calculate the uncertainty in air-sea CO2 flux and the contribution of each term to total uncertainty. `FluxError` assumes the bulk formula is used to estimate flux:

 .. math::

-   FCO2 = k_w * K_o * \Delta pCO_2
+   FCO2 = k_w \cdot K_o \cdot \Delta pCO_2

 Where the air-sea flux of CO2 (:math:`FCO2`) is expressed in terms of the piston velocity (:math:`k_w`), solubility (:math:`K_o`), and difference in partial pressure between atmosphere and ocean (:math:`\Delta pCO_2`).